skulpt/skulpt/functions.rst

         return y

     toSquare = 10
+    squareResult = square(toSquare)
-    print("The result of ", toSquare, " squared is ", square(toSquare))
+    print("The result of ", toSquare, " squared is ", squareResult)

 Short variable names are more economical and sometimes make code easier to read: